Competitive programmer hit with the hardest algorithmic problem

 }

-Now we can read this list and create a new list of routes, by adding routes to it for each of the airports until we've covered all the destinations or we're through the list.
-If we've run through all the airports, but have not covered all destinations yet, we have to create individual routes to all the missing airports.
-Let's write a function that's called determineRoutesToAdd.
-Here is the code:
+Now we can read this list and create a new list of routes by adding routes to it for each of the airports until we've covered all the destinations or we've gone through the list.
+If we've run through all the airports but haven't covered all destinations yet, we have to create individual routes to all the missing airports.
+Let's write a function called determineRoutesToAdd.

 func determineRoutesToAdd(_ startingAirport: String, _ airports: [String], _ orderedAirportsServingRoutesTo: [(String, [String])]) -> [[String]] {